Best and Worst Places for a Business Meeting

 It's true that alcoholic drinks help people unwind.
 But, it’s better to avoid the risk of consuming too much alcohol and presenting yourself in a bad light.
 Even if you do stay appropriately business-like, you can’t trust the other guests to behave the same way.
 A sports game may also start playing in the background.

 If alchohol is the preferred accompanying drink, an upscale hotel bar, bistro, and wine lounge are better options.

 3. Your Home

 You may have an excellent home office.
 However, inviting clients into the confines of your own home can make them feel awkward.
 It might also place unnecessary pressure on them, since they’re technically now a guest in your domain.

 Weird and also screams "couldn't be bothered".
 Just don't.

 Take note of the best and worst places to hold a business meeting, so you can hit your target numbers and not turn off your prospects completely.

 It's also worth nothing that the best meeting spaces may also not be the best across the board, and depends largely on your audience, your presentation content, and your brand values.
 So do your due diligence!

 Download the App

-If you'd like to explore and book the best business meeting spaces in Hong Kong, Singapore, Shenzhen, and Shanghai, try out the BOOQED app here: Download now (Android and iOS)
+If you'd like to explore and book the best business meeting spaces in Hong Kong and Singapore, try out the BOOQED app here: Download now (Android and iOS)